damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

   Please enter the gitlab-ci description for this runner:
   [ubuntu-2gb-nyc3-01]: new-docker-executor
-  Please enter the gitlab-ci tags for this runner (comma separated): node, postgres
+  Please enter the gitlab-ci tags for this runner (comma separated): docker
   Registering runner... succeeded                     runner=8tB1zBiU
   ```

 It is a good practice to give descriptive name and tags for runners to
 be able to remember and target them later on.
-So we will choose `node` and `postreg`.
+We will add `docker` tag to this
+runner since we can run any docker image and services with this runner.

   ```
   Please enter the executor: virtualbox, ssh, shell, parallels, docker, docker-ssh: